department-of-veterans-affairs/vagov-content/pages/health-care/financial-assessment.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div class="va-introtext">

 We're committed to providing free health care to Veterans who can't afford to pay for their care.
-Find out how we assess and verify your income to help determine if you’re eligible for free VA health based—and whether or not you’ll need to pay copays for certain types of care or medications.
+Find out how we assess and verify your income to help determine if you’re eligible for free VA health care—and whether or not you’ll need to pay copays for certain types of care or medications.

 </div>